unixorn/zsh-quickstart-kit/README.md

 ### Fonts

-This quickstart includes a prompt theme that requires a powerline-compatible font in your terminal.
+This quickstart includes the bullet-train zsh theme, which requires a powerline-compatible font in your terminal to display certain status glyphs.
 Fonts that are powerline-compatible include glyphs used to display the nice branch icon that the theme in this `.zshrc` uses, among other useful glyphs.
 Here are a few good powerline fonts I've found:

 * [Awesome Terminal Fonts](https://github.com/gabrielelana/awesome-terminal-fonts) - A family of fonts that includes some nice monospaced Icons.
 * [Fantasque Awesome Font](https://github.com/ztomer/fantasque_awesome_powerline) - A nice monospaced font, patched with Font-Awesome, Octoicons and Powerline-Glyphs.